-For direct claims, the mean latency to date is 39 years, the median latency to date is 39.5 years, and the mode of the latency is 40 years.
-The standard deviation is around 8.6 years.
+For direct claims, the mean latency to date is 39.5 years, the median latency to date is 40 years, and the mode of the latency is 40 years.
+The standard deviation to date is 8.7 years.

 The following chart shows how the average reported latencies vary between each of the age groups.